Breaded cutlet: Panado

 In Portugal, breaded cutlet is called bife panado or just panado (which means "breaded" in Portuguese).
 Different varieties of panado can be made with chicken (panado de frango), turkey (panado de peru), pork (costeleta panada for pork chop, febra panada for pork without bone), or veal (escalope de vitela panado).
 The meat is usually seasoned with black pepper, garlic, and lemon juice.
 It is commonly served with spaghetti, fried potatoes, or rice (plain or with beans).
 It is also popular as a sandwich, served in a bun with lettuce (sandes de panado).

 Parmesan

-In North America, chicken parmigiana is an Italian-American dish, consisting of a breaded chicken breast topped with tomato sauce and mozzarella, Parmesan or provolone cheese.
+In North America, chicken parmigiana is an Italian-American dish, consisting of a breaded chicken breast topped with tomato sauce and mozzarella, parmesan or provolone cheese.
 It is commonly offered as a sit-down entree, with a side of Italian-style pasta.
 It is also offered as a submarine sandwich.

 In Australia, chicken parmigiana is a popular pub food, typically served with chips and salad.

 Parmo

 In Teesside in the north-east of England, breaded chicken or pork is served with béchamel sauce and a grilled cheese topping.
-This is known a Parmesan or "parmo".
+This is known as Parmesan or "parmo".
 It can be served as the main course of a meal, but is also popular as a takeaway snack, served like pizza and sometimes topped with vegetables or additional meat.